Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Results

+We conducted a detailed comparison of all methods for predicting AGB (and thereby above-ground carbon stocks) and wood volume.
+We used the root-mean-square-error~(RMSE), the coefficient of determination $R^2$, and the mean absolute percentage error~(MAPE) as evaluation metrics, in accordance with the related literature.
+The prediction bias parameter was calibrated on the training and validation set for all non-linear methods (all except linear regression) as described in Section~\ref{sec:bias} \citep{correctBias}.

-An overview of our results is given in Table~\ref{tab:results} showing the RMSE, $R^2$, and MAPE for the different algorithms on the test set, which was not used for model development.
-Overall, the Minkowski model achieved the best results with an $R^2$ of \num{0.826} for biomass (and carbon storage) and an $R^2$ of \num{0.823} for wood volume.
-The corresponding RMSEs were \num{42.25} Mg\,ha$^{-1}$ and \num{80.323} m$^3$\,ha$^{-1}$, respectively.
+An overview of the results is given in \cref{tab:results} showing the $R^2$, RMSE, and MAPE for the different algorithms on the test set, which was not used for model development.
+Overall, the MSENet14 model achieved the best results with an $R^2$ of \num{0.823} for biomass (and carbon stocks) and an $R^2$ of \num{0.818} for wood volume.
+The corresponding RMSEs were \num{42.58} Mg\,ha$^{-1}$ and \num{81.45} m$^3$\,ha$^{-1}$, respectively.

 The RF performed the worst.
-The better performance of the linear regression with an $R^2$ of \num{0.757} for biomass and \num{0.760} for wood volume, indicates that the calculated features are indeed linearly correlated with the targets.
-The \power{} regression model based on \cite{magnussen2018lidar} reaches $R^2$ values of \num{0.761} and \num{0.763} for biomass and tree volume, respectively, that is, the deep learning approach clearly improved over the state-of-the-art method.
-All three point cloud based methods outperformed the models based on the precomputed features, justifying that the networks indeed utilized additional information from the point clouds.
-The MAPE, which was not an optimization criterion, shows the largest differences between the methods, which are mainly due to errors related to small target values.
+The better performance of the linear regression with an $R^2$ of \num{0.757} for biomass and \num{0.760} for wood volume, indicates that the calculated features are to a certain extend linearly correlated with the target variables.
+The \power{} regression model based on \cite{magnussen2018lidar} reached $R^2$ values of \num{0.761} and \num{0.763} for biomass and tree volume, respectively, that is, the deep learning approach clearly improved over the state-of-the-art methods.
+All more recent point cloud based methods outperformed the models based on the precomputed features, justifying that the networks indeed utilized additional information from the point clouds.
+The MAPE, which was not an optimization criterion, showed the largest differences between the methods, which are mainly attributed to errors related to small target values.

-The national forest inventory data offers the fraction of conifer and broadleaf for each site, which we used to analyze the performance at different fractions in Figure~\ref{fig:species_bplot}.
-Interestingly, KPConv performs better than the Minkowski model for conifer fraction interval \((0, 33]\) and 100.
-Again, the high MAPE for the methods based on the precomputed features is noticeable, in particular when a mono culture is analyzed.
-In general, mono cultures turned out to be more difficult than mixed forests w.r.t.\ MAPE and forests with conifer trees exhibit a lower RMSE.
+The national forest inventory data offers information about the fraction of conifer and broadleaf for each site, which we used to analyze the performance at different fractions in \cref{fig:species_bplot}.
+Interestingly, KPConv performed better than the Minkowski models for conifer fraction interval \((66, 100]\) and nearly equally good at 100.
+Again, the high MAPE for the baseline methods that rely on the precomputed features and PointNet was noticeable, in particular when mono cultures were analyzed.
+In general, mono cultures turned out to be more difficult than mixed forests w.r.t.\ MAPE but not w.r.t.\ RMSE and $R^2$ (e.g., forests with conifer trees only exhibited the lowest RMSE and $R^2$).